testit-tms/Test-IT-VS-Extension-sample/CONTRIBUTING.md

 ## Security issues
 If you find a security vulnerability, do NOT open an issue.
 Email <support@testit.software> instead.

-In order to determine whether you are dealing with a security issue, ask yourself these two questions:

- - Can I access something that's not mine, or something I shouldn't have access to?
- - Can I disable something for other people?

-If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
-Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email us at <support@testit.software>.
+For example you got access to projects or data you're not supposed to have access to.
+That's definitely a security issue and we appreciate if you contact us directly.
+Even if you are not sure if that is a security issue, just email us at <support@testit.software>.

 ## Regular issues/suggestions
 We kindly recommend you to follow issue template when filing a new one.
 Please, ensure that your statements are easy to understand and follow.